workabotic/gazebo_ackermann_steering_vehicle/README.md

-# Ackermann Steering Vehicle Simulation
+# Gazebo Ackermann Steering Vehicle

-## ✨ About

 This package, built with ROS 2 Jazzy Jalisco and Gazebo Harmonic, launches a simulation of an Ackermann steering vehicle.
 The vehicle model includes steering angle and velocity control, along with an embedded front camera that streams live images for vision-based tasks.
 This setup could be used for developing and testing autonomous driving algorithms in a simulated environment.